diveshkumar2233/TripMate-AI-Multi-Agent-Travel-Planner/README.md

 ## 📄 Resume Bullet (ATS-Optimized)

-Use this line on your resume to describe this project — written with keyword density and quantifiable impact for Applicant Tracking Systems (ATS):
+Use this line on your resume to describe this project — written with keyword density for Applicant Tracking Systems (ATS):

 > Built **TripPilot AI**, a multi-agent travel planning system using **Python, LangGraph, MCP, LangChain, FastAPI, and PostgreSQL**, with a Supervisor agent, input Guardrails, and Human-in-the-Loop approval flow, orchestrating specialist agents (flight, hotel, weather, budget, itinerary) via **Groq LLM inference** and **Tavily / AviationStack** API integrations.